algosphere/algo-website/content/es/principios/especificos/open-letter-to-the-united-nations-from-the-algosphere-alliance.md

 The Universal Declaration of Human Rights (UDHR) of 1948 can be seen as anticipating a universal income in several of the rights it encodes:

 - The Preamble refers to "freedom from want" as one of people's highest aspirations.
-- Article 22 states: "Everyone, as a member of society, has the right to social security and is entitled to realization, through national effort and international co-operation and in accordance with the organization and resources of each State, of the economic, social and cultural rights indispensable for his dignity and the free development of his personality."
+- Article 22 states: "*Everyone, as a member of society, has the right to social security and is entitled to realization, through national effort and international co-operation and in accordance with the organization and resources of each State, of the economic, social and cultural rights indispensable for his dignity and the free development of his personality.*"
-- Article 25 states: "Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services…"
+- Article 25 states: "*Everyone has the right to a standard of living adequate for the health and well-being of himself and of his family, including food, clothing, housing and medical care and necessary social services...*"

 There is little doubt that a universal income would be a powerful means to end people's worries about their material existence and that of those close to them.
 The many organisations that are now promoting a universal income have highlighted the numerous advantages, including: